robertying/openssl-curl-android/README.md

 ./build.sh
 ```

-All compiled libs are located in `build/openssl` and `build/curl` directory
+All compiled libs are located in `build/openssl` and `build/curl` directory.

 Use NDK to link those libs, part of `Android.mk` example: